RichKelsey/KV6002website/docs/db_connection.php.md

 function db_query($query, $dbh): JSON
 ```

-Allows for a MYSQL query to be sent to the database and for it's response to be received and encoded to JSON data.
+Allows for a MYSQL query to be sent to the database and for its response to be received and encoded to JSON data.

 ### Parameters